Top

 The prosecution has to prove their case beyond a reasonable doubt and without concrete proof of intent it is difficult to prove such a claim against a strong defense.

 When you’re facing criminal charges you shouldn’t have to go it alone.
 Shircliff Law LLC has the knowledge, passion and experience you want on your side before going to court.
-Reach us online or over the phone at 317-279-4894.
+Reach out online or call (317) 936-3404.